The-Ossuary/bookish-waffle/README.md

 ---

-> *“The Ossuary is a world that feeds on sacrifice, rewards creativity, and punishes complacency.
+> “The Ossuary is a world that feeds on sacrifice, rewards creativity, and punishes complacency.
 Every Relic is unique.
 Every player leaves a scar.
-The Ritual is forever.”*
+The Ritual is forever.”

 ---

-**Replace placeholder links and addresses before publishing.
-Let me know if you want a more condensed version or wish to revise sections!**
+**Let me know if you need further changes or a more minimal version!**